Incorporate Business In 2020

 General Requirement – New Company Set Up Singapore

-- Any new Singapore registered company has to be set up by a person of at least 18 years of age.
+- Any new Singapore registered company has to be set up by a person who is at least 18 years of age.
 This person is eligible to incorporate and set up a new Singapore company, as either a sole proprietorship or a partnership.

 - A Singapore address is required during the new company set up applications as the business address for the sole proprietorship.
-HDB / URA address will have to seek written approval from HDB under the Home Office Scheme for usage of residential premises as a business address.
+HDB / URA address will have to seek written approval from HDB under the Singapore Home Office Scheme for usage of residential premises as a business address.

-- All Singapore citizens or PRs sole-proprietor/ partner registering Sole Proprietorship/ Partnership must ensure that their Medisave accounts have sufficient funds and no outstanding amount before proceeding with the registration or new company set up in Singapore.
+- All Singapore citizens or permanent residents (PRs) sole-proprietor/ partner registering Sole Proprietorship/ Partnership must check and ensure that their Singapore CPF Medisave accounts contain sufficient funds and no outstanding amount before starting with the process of company registration or new company set up in Singapore.